pytest-dev/pytest-bdd/README.rst

 License
 -------

-This software is licensed under the `MIT license <http://en.wikipedia.org/wiki/MIT_License>`_.
+This software is licensed under the `MIT License <https://opensource.org/licenses/MIT>`_.

-© 2013-2014 Oleg Pidsadnyi, Anatoly Bubenkov and others
+© 2013 Oleg Pidsadnyi, Anatoly Bubenkov and others